Goals and Objectives

 Children are encouraged to express themselves artistically through art and music.
 Our early childhood curriculum is designed around daily art activities that encompass exploratory and sensory arts.
 Music is a vital component in our daily program, and your children’s experiences are constantly enhanced with the use of musical instruments and song.

 Creative Play and Movement

-We at Robert M. Beren Academy recognize that movement is one of the most important parts of a young child's day.
+At Robert M. Beren Academy we recognize that movement is one of the most important parts of a young child's day.
 We offer a large outdoor play area and the gymnasium for indoor play and physical activity.
 Moving bodies mean growing minds.
 Our play areas engage the children in regular imaginative play; a tool used to also develop social interactions, sharing, and leadership.
 These activities take place on our expansive 52 acre campus.

 Parent School Relationship

 We believe that a strong partnership with parents is beneficial to the overall success of the child.
 Parent orientation evenings, parent teacher conferences, weekly newsletters and notes with updates taken home daily are utilized to ensure this close alliance is successful.
 Your child’s teacher is readily available via email or phone and will periodically contact through these channels to share updates about your child.
 Our doors are always open and we welcome your input and involvement.